talkable/talkable-docs/source/liquid/developer.rst

 Friend Share Email
 ------------------

-This email is sent by Advocate to his Friends from the :ref:`developer_advocate_share_page`. |br|
+Email is triggered by an Advocate to his Friends from the :ref:`developer_advocate_share_page`. |br|
 The main purpose of this email is to invite a Friend by showing a personal Share Message from Advocate along with a unique Friend Claim Page link.
 Some